 This first-person narrative uses a family piupiu as the context to explore:

 - the scientific process used to test their solution, including controlling for variables

 - the need for evidence in science.

-Check your school library for the article from the 2014 level 4 Connected journal, ‘What’s the evidence?’, download it as a Google slide presentation or order it from the Ministry of Education.
+Check your school resource area for the article from the 2014 level 4 Connected journal, ‘What’s the evidence?’, download it as a Google slide presentation or order it from the Ministry of Education.